 Table 2-3 summarizes the types of reports issued for the audit of financial statements, the number of paragraphs for each type, the standard wording paragraphs modified, and the location of the additional paragraph.
-The table excludes a disclaimer for a lack of independence, which is a special, oneparagraph report.
+The table excludes a disclaimer for a lack of independence, which is a special, one-paragraph report.

-Table 3-3

-Number of Paragraphs, Standard Wording Paragraphs Modified,

-and Location of Paragraph for Au
+Table 3-3 Number of Paragraphs, Standard Wording Paragraphs Modified, and Location of Additional Paragraph for Audit Reports

-Type of Report Number of Standard Location of

-paragraphs Wording Paragraphs additional

-Modified paragraph

-Standard 3 None None

-unqualified

-Unqualified with 4 None After opinion

-explanatory

-paragraph

-Unqualified shared 3 All three None

-report with other paragraphs

-auditors

-Qualified-opinion 4 Opinion only Before opinion

-only

-Qualified-scope and 4 Scope and Before opinion

-opinion opinion

-Disclaimer-scope 3 Introductory Before opinion

-limitation and opinion

-paragraphs modified; scope

-paragraph

-eliminated

-Adverse 4 Opinion only Before opinion
+Type of Report No. of Standard Wording added paragraph paragraphs Paragraphs Modified Location Standard unqualified 3 None None Unqualified with explanatory paragraph 4 None After opinion Unqualified shared report with other auditors 3 All three paragraphs None Qualified-opinion only 4 Opinion only Before opinion Qualified-scope and opinion 4 Scope and opinion Before opinion Disclaimer-scope limitation 3 Introductoryandopinionparagraphsmodified;scopeparagraph eliminated Before opinion Adverse 4 Opinion only Before opinion